Katelyn Runck Flaunts Major Cleavage And Toned Legs In Plunging Top And Matching Miniskirt

-Fitness superstar Katelyn Runck shared on Wednesday, January 6 some stunning new photos of herself with her 2.4 million Instagram followers.
+Fitness superstar Katelyn Runck shared some stunning new photos of herself with her 2.4 million Instagram followers on Wednesday, January 6.

-The 29-year-old was snapped in an exuberant setting for the two-slide series as a variety of wildflowers and plants filled the background behind her.
+The 29-year-old was snapped in a beautiful setting for the two-slide series, as a variety of wildflowers and plants filled the background behind her.
 Katelyn took center stage in both frames, striking two sexy poses that drew the eye to her flawless figure.

 The first photo honed in on her upper body as she faced the camera, highlighting her midsection, chest and face.
-She placed her left hand on her collarbone and pouted as she directed her sultry gaze towards the camera’s lens.
-Users could see the model’s entire figure in the second snapshot, which displayed her cocking out hip as she grabbed her top with one hand and her locks with the other.
-She looked away from the camera in that frame and put her left leg forward to emphasize her curves further.
+She placed her left hand on her collarbone and directed a sultry gaze toward the camera's lens.
+Users could see the model's entire figure in the second snapshot, which displayed her cocking one hip as she grabbed her top with one hand and her locks with the other.
+She looked away from the camera and put her left leg forward to emphasize her curves further.

-Her long brunette locks were in slight, natural-looking waves that fell around her back.
-She sported her nails short with a bold white polish that added a pop of color to her look.
+Her long brunette locks were in slight, natural-looking waves which fell down her back.
+She sported her nails short with a bold white polish, adding a bright pop of color to her look.

 She flaunted her enviable physique in a minuscule ensemble from Faeriesty, a U.S.-based clothing company.
-Her olive-green top featured a white floral print, a self-tie wrap in the front, and a cropped body that showcased her flat midriff.
-The garment’s was also designed with a very plunging neckline that gave way to a massive view of cleavage, drawing the eye to her busty assets.
-She teamed the number with a high-waisted matching miniskirt that barely covered her pert booty as it accented her hips and thighs.
+Her olive green top featured a white floral print, a self-tie wrap in the front, and a cropped cut which showcased her flat midriff.
+The garment was also designed with a very plunging neckline which gave way to a massive view of cleavage, drawing the eye to her busty assets.
+She teamed the number with a high-waisted matching miniskirt which barely covered her pert booty as it accentuated her hips and thighs.

-She rocked a pair of white-and-gray Adidas sneakers that added a sporty element to the outfit.
-She accessorized with just a pair of diamond stud earrings.

 The series was uploaded just two hours ago and has already accumulated more than 11,000 likes.
-Hundreds of fans also took to the comments section to relay their admiration for the model.
+Hundreds of fans also took to the comments section to express their admiration for the model.

 "Hot!
 You make the world beautiful," one individual commented, adding several pink heart and fire symbols.